Devendra-Mehra/Green-Dao-Demo/README.md

         return instance;
     }
     /**
-     * @return list of user entity from teh table name UserEntity */ public List<UserEntity> getUserEntity() {
+     * @return list of user entity from the table name UserEntity in the database */ public List<UserEntity> getUserEntity() {
         return dao.queryBuilder()